npm/rfcs/accepted/0000-debug-command.md

 1. a tool configuration for an executable tool installed to `node_modules`
 1. a multi-package workspace project

-then without editor or IDE support there's only the `node --inspect` or `node --inspect-brk` command for starting a remote debug session for a JavaScript file.
+then without editor or IDE support there's only the `node --inspect` or `node --inspect-brk` command for starting a debug session for a JavaScript file.
 Since `node` has no inherent knowledge of an *npm package* its commands require typing a complete path to the JavaScript file that is meant to be debugged.

 ## Detailed Explanation

-This RFC proposes an `npm debug` command to simplify debugging scripts and packages.
+This RFC proposes an `npm debug` command to simplify debugging npm packages.

 ## Rationale and Alternatives

-**Rationale:** Making debugging npm packages easier.
+**Rationale:** Make debugging npm packages easier.

 **Alternatives:**